A Complete 5-Day Kyoto Itinerary

 Kimono Forest

 Located at Randen Arashiyama Station the Kimono Forest might be one of the most underrated spots in this area.
-Although I know many who would probably beg to differ… but here me out.
+Although I know many who would probably differ in this opinion… but here me out.
 In the daytime, you can see the intricate kimono fabrics placed in cylindrical displays lining the pathway around the station.

 Location: 35-28 Sagatenryuji Tsukurimichicho, Ukyo Ward, Kyoto, 616-8384, Japan // MAP